Business continuity and crisis management

 - insure against otherwise unacceptable risks

 - save lives, if dangerous events (such as fire) occur

-If you don't have a business continuity plan in place, start by carrying out a business crisis risk assessment.
+If you don't have a business continuity plan in place, start by carrying out a business impact analysis.
 This assessment will help you to understand your business - including assets, people and processes that are critical to running it.
 It will also help you to consider the likelihood and potential impact of potential business crises.

 Why have a business continuity plan?